Nehari manifold optimization and its application for finding unstable solutions of semilinear elliptic PDEs: Variational characterization of 1-saddles via Nehari manifold

 The existence of the ground-state critical point (i.e., the global minimizer of $E$ on $\mathcal{N}$) is given in the following theorem.
 By Theorem~\ref{theorem: 2.1}, it is a sufficient condition for the existence of 1-saddles in $H$.
-The proof can be completed by the Ekeland's variational principle \cite{1974On} and is omitted for brevity.
+The proof can be completed by the Ekeland's variational principle \cite{1974On}.